spectrum-health-systems/Tingen-Transmorger/docs/man/Transmorger-Using.md

 A summary of total messages, successful messages, and failed messages.

 2. **Copy buttons**
-Clicking one of these buttons will copy specific data to the clipboard (see [Copying Transmorger data](#the-copy-data-buttons))
+Clicking one of these buttons will copy specific data to the clipboard (see [the Copy Data buttons](#the-copy-data-buttons))

 3. **Message detail results**
 Displays various details about messages.